prethiee/prethiee.github.io/_posts/2020-11-24-entity-autocomplete.md

 ```
 Here `#target_type` can be any entity including `user`,`taxonomy_term` etc.

-Incase if we wanted to restrict the suggestions to specific content types we can use `target_bundles` selection setting
+Incase if we want to restrict the suggestions to specific content type we can use `target_bundles` selection setting

 ```php
 $form['my_element'] = [